klengellab/Hisey_AI_RNAseq/README.md

-# Hisey_AI_RNAseq
+# A critical role for the anterior insula in impaired adult social interaction after early life trauma

-Scripts for RNAsequencing data analysis of the anterior insula
+Scripts for RNA-sequencing data analysis of the anterior insula